 Programming is offered on a two-year cycle and change each semester; over the course of two years, the series includes opportunities to learn about career paths in each of the five major career sectors available to alumni of The Graduate School: academia, business, entrepreneurship, government, and nonprofit.

 Fall 2021 Events

-During Summer 2020, The Graduate School partnered with the Office of Postdoctoral Services and Duke Career Center to offer virtual programming in several series.
+During Fall 2020, The Graduate School will partner with the Office of Postdoctoral Services and Duke Career Center to offer virtual programming in several series.
 Visit the websites for these series for a full list of events in each of these themes.
 New events will be added throughout the semester.

 This workshop will help you identify the transferable skills you’ve already developed in graduate school or your postdoc experience, brainstorm opportunities to continue growing your skills, and connect with tools to help you plan for further development.

 - Monday, August 30, 202112:00 pm to 12:45 pm

 This workshop will help you make the most of your master's experience at Duke by connecting you with the most important campus resources and strategies to build your career and professional development.